auilk/GEAR/README.md

-# GEAR
+# SABLE

-**GEAR** is a lightweight JavaScript library for high-performance 2D rendering, with 3D support planned for future releases.
-Built directly on top of WebGL, GEAR gives you full control over the GPU while offering a minimal, modern API for interactive web graphics.
+**SABLE** is a lightweight JavaScript library for high-performance 2D rendering, with 3D support planned for future releases.
+Built directly on top of WebGL, SABLE gives you full control over the GPU while offering a minimal, modern API for interactive web graphics.

 ## Goals
 - Unified rendering pipeline for both 2D (now) and 3D (soon)